sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 The :ref:`s3fs <s3fs>` page has more information.

-RCLONE
+Rclone
 ------

-Using :literal:`rclone mount` you use :ref:`rclone <rclone>` to mount SWIFT using the native SWIFT protocol as well as S3.
+Using :literal:`rclone mount` you can use :ref:`rclone <rclone>` to mount SWIFT using the native SWIFT protocol as well as S3.

 =======
 Backups